aposb/dynamic-programming-for-stereo-matching/README.md

 # Dynamic Programming for Stereo Matching
 A Matlab implementation of Dynamic Programming Algorithm for stereo matching.
-It uses the "SAD" (Sum of Absolute Differences) similarity metric.
+It provides vertical smoothness by trying to keep the current path close to the former path using an additional discontinuity cost.

 ## Input Image
 The Tsukuba stereo image that used as input.